petemad/AAP/README.md

 * Individual match/round awards are like {"Top scorer" , "clean sheet" , "your attitude in the field" , ... etc }
 * each one will have a secret nick name that you will use to send me assignmests solutions
 * activities will be from monday till thursday from 5 pm to 6 pm
+* there is no points for سفر الرؤيا

 ### AAP_League rules and how to get bounus
 * Each team consists of 5 players